 We then drive through Austria for a while, and this means we have to buy a Vignette for the car for about nine Euro, and just manage to find a service station to purchase one, and then next thing we know we are on the motorway, where it is illegal to drive without it.

-By mid afternoon we have arrived in the 6th smallest country of the world – Liechtenstein.
+By mid-afternoon, we have arrived in the 6th smallest country in the world – Liechtenstein.